Chatham Lodging Trust (CLDT) Rating Increased to Hold at Zacks Investment Research

-Zacks Investment Research upgraded shares of Chatham Lodging Trust (NYSE:CLDT) from a sell rating to a hold rating in a research report sent to investors on Tuesday.
+Chatham Lodging Trust (NYSE:CLDT) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a report issued on Tuesday.

 According to Zacks, “Chatham Lodging Trust is a self-advised hotel REIT, formed to invest in premium-branded upscale extended-stay and select-service hotels.
 The Company intends to invest primarily in hotels in large metropolitan markets in the United States.
 Chatham Lodging Trust expects that a significant portion of its portfolio will consist of hotels in the upscale extended-stay market, including brands such as Residence Inn by Marriott, Homewood Suites by Hilton and Summerfield Suites by Hyatt.
 It also intends to invest in premium-branded select-service hotels such as Courtyard by Marriott, Hampton Inn and Hampton Inn and Suites. “

-Separately, ValuEngine cut Chatham Lodging Trust from a hold rating to a sell rating in a research note on Wednesday, September 19th.
-Six analysts have rated the stock with a hold rating, The company presently has an average rating of Hold and an average target price of $21.20.
+Separately, ValuEngine lowered Chatham Lodging Trust from a “hold” rating to a “sell” rating in a research report on Wednesday, September 19th.
+Six analysts have rated the stock with a hold rating, Chatham Lodging Trust currently has a consensus rating of “Hold” and a consensus target price of $21.20.

-Chatham Lodging Trust (NYSE:CLDT) last issued its quarterly earnings data on Wednesday, October 31st.
-The real estate investment trust reported $0.31 earnings per share for the quarter, beating the consensus estimate of $0.29 by $0.02.
+Chatham Lodging Trust (NYSE:CLDT) last issued its earnings results on Wednesday, October 31st.
+The real estate investment trust reported $0.31 earnings per share for the quarter, topping the consensus estimate of $0.29 by $0.02.
+The business had revenue of $90.23 million for the quarter, compared to analyst estimates of $87.42 million.
 Chatham Lodging Trust had a return on equity of 4.46% and a net margin of 11.28%.
-The business had revenue of $90.23 million for the quarter, compared to analysts’ expectations of $87.42 million.
-As a group, sell-side analysts forecast that Chatham Lodging Trust will post 1.91 earnings per share for the current fiscal year.
+Analysts expect that Chatham Lodging Trust will post 1.91 earnings per share for the current fiscal year.

-The business also recently disclosed a monthly dividend, which will be paid on Friday, December 28th.
-Shareholders of record on Friday, November 30th will be paid a dividend of $0.11 per share.
-This represents a $1.32 annualized dividend and a yield of 6.60%.
-The ex-dividend date is Thursday, November 29th.
-Chatham Lodging Trust’s dividend payout ratio (DPR) is presently 61.68%.

-Large investors have recently modified their holdings of the business.
-MetLife Investment Advisors LLC raised its stake in shares of Chatham Lodging Trust by 29.0% during the 2nd quarter.
-MetLife Investment Advisors LLC now owns 24,253 shares of the real estate investment trust’s stock worth $515,000 after purchasing an additional 5,455 shares during the period.
-Northern Trust Corp raised its stake in shares of Chatham Lodging Trust by 4.8% during the 2nd quarter.
-Northern Trust Corp now owns 1,283,309 shares of the real estate investment trust’s stock worth $27,232,000 after purchasing an additional 59,069 shares during the period.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS bought a new stake in shares of Chatham Lodging Trust during the 2nd quarter worth $206,000.
-Bowling Portfolio Management LLC bought a new stake in shares of Chatham Lodging Trust during the 3rd quarter worth $821,000.
-Finally, American Century Companies Inc. raised its stake in shares of Chatham Lodging Trust by 161.6% during the 2nd quarter.
-American Century Companies Inc. now owns 124,682 shares of the real estate investment trust’s stock worth $2,646,000 after purchasing an additional 77,016 shares during the period.
-Institutional investors and hedge funds own 83.83% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of the stock.
+Nomura Asset Management Co.
+Ltd. raised its position in shares of Chatham Lodging Trust by 9.6% in the 3rd quarter.
+Nomura Asset Management Co.
+Ltd. now owns 29,000 shares of the real estate investment trust’s stock worth $606,000 after buying an additional 2,550 shares during the period.
+United Services Automobile Association increased its holdings in Chatham Lodging Trust by 41.6% in the 2nd quarter.
+United Services Automobile Association now owns 15,582 shares of the real estate investment trust’s stock valued at $331,000 after purchasing an additional 4,574 shares in the last quarter.
+Rhumbline Advisers increased its holdings in Chatham Lodging Trust by 4.2% in the 2nd quarter.
+Rhumbline Advisers now owns 117,560 shares of the real estate investment trust’s stock valued at $2,495,000 after purchasing an additional 4,736 shares in the last quarter.
+North Star Investment Management Corp. increased its holdings in Chatham Lodging Trust by 11.0% in the 3rd quarter.
+North Star Investment Management Corp. now owns 50,520 shares of the real estate investment trust’s stock valued at $1,055,000 after purchasing an additional 5,000 shares in the last quarter.
+Finally, Legal & General Group Plc increased its holdings in Chatham Lodging Trust by 2.5% in the 2nd quarter.
+Legal & General Group Plc now owns 213,724 shares of the real estate investment trust’s stock valued at $4,519,000 after purchasing an additional 5,254 shares in the last quarter.
+83.83% of the stock is currently owned by institutional investors and hedge funds.

 Chatham Lodging Trust is a self-advised, publicly-traded real estate investment trust focused primarily on investing in upscale, extended-stay hotels and premium-branded, select-service hotels.
 The company owns interests in 136 hotels totaling 18,616 rooms/suites, comprised of 41 properties it wholly owns with an aggregate of 6,117 rooms/suites in 15 states and the District of Columbia and a minority investment in two joint ventures that own 95 hotels with an aggregate of 12,499 rooms/suites.